BabylonJS/OldDocumentationSite/content/overviews/Standard/Using_The_Canvas2D.md

 If we have three sprites: A, B, C. A and C are using the same texture, B is using another one.
 We will end up with two rendering models: one for A and C and another one for B. A and C will be drawn into a single call and B will also have one call for itself.

 #### The Model Render Cache class
-When an instance is about to be rendered, we access its Model Render Cache, it's an instance of a class dedicated to this property type which stores all the information to perform the rendering.
+When an instance is about to be rendered, we access its Model Render Cache, it's an instance of a class dedicated to this primitive type which stores all the information to perform the rendering.

-For a given type of Primitive there's as many different Model Render Cache instance as there's differents combination of properties declare with the Model Level.
+For a given type of Primitive there's as many different Model Render Cache instance as there's differents combinations of properties declare with the Model Level.

 Eeach primitive instance has a modelKey (accessible through the property 'modelKey') which is computed based on the primitive type and the different model level properties name+value.

-The Model Render Cache create all the resources to render the list of instances it has.
+The Model Render Cache creates all the resources to render the list of instances it has.
 If the user change the value of a property tagged with the Model Level, then its rendering instance will be removed from the old Model Render Cache and a new one will be created into the appropriate one.

 A per primitive instance object is also created, it contains all the data that will be stored in the Instancing Array.

 A third dedicated type is needed for each primitive type in order to describe these data that will fill the Instancing Array, that's the Instance Data.
+Complex Primitives may be broke down into many different types of Instance Data, which are called **Parts**, for instance a Shape2D has a Border Part and a Fill Part.
+This will lead to two separated drawing calls.

+A Primitive can stores *nth* instances of a Part.
+For instance the Text2D Primitive will store one Part Instance per letter contained in the displayed Text.
+All letters of all Text2D Primitives sharing the same font will be drawn in one call, which is very efficient.

+Finally each property defined in a given InstanceData can belong to a category to make it optional.
+This is needed to support many types of Brushes in the same implementation of a Primitive Shaders.
+For instance a Rectangle2D has a set of properties for the SolidColorBrush2D (just a Color4 for Border and Fill) and another one for the GradientColorBrush2D (Color1, Color2, Transformation information, for both Border and Fill).
+The Canvas2D will take care of pretty much everything for the developers, creating the data array that will be mapped to the Instanced Array based on what combination is used, synchronize them, inject the right information in the Effect created to render the primitive (Attribute, Uniform, Defines) and setup everything up before the render call is submitted.
+This flexibility is achieved thanks to the decorator you use to describe a Primitive and its Instance Data.

 To sum up, for the Sprite2D primitive we have:
 - Sprite2D: the main class the user of the Canvas2D deals with to create sprites in the Canvas.
-- Sprite2DRenderCache: a ModelRenderCache<Sprite2DInstanceData> extended class that create the vertex buffer, index buffer, store the texture, the rendering effect, implements the rendering method and also hold the list of all instances using this model and the Instance Array buffer containing the data to send to the GPU during the DrawInstanced call.
+- Sprite2DRenderCache: a ModelRenderCache extended class that create the vertex buffer, index buffer, store the texture, the rendering effect, implements the rendering method and also hold the list of all instances using this model.
+The Instanced Array buffesr containing the data to send to the GPU during the DrawInstanced call are store into another class call the GroupInstanceInfo, which is controlled by a Renderable Group and contains all the data the Group is supposed to render for this specific model.
 - Sprite2DInstanceData: which extends the InstanceDataBase class and serves as a proxy to declare the properties that will endup in the Instancing Array.
 The list so far:
 	- For InstanceDataBase: zBias (to compute the depth value), transformX and transformY (to transform the primitive vertices at the right location), origin (needed for the vertices position calculation)
 	- For Sprite2D: topLeftUV (location in the texture of the sprite), sizeUV (size of the sprite), textureSize (to compute the onscreen size of the sprite), frame (for animated sprites, the frame number) and invertY (to invert the texture V coordinates)